How to Install Apache, MySQL, and PHP on Ubuntu 24.04 LTS

 What is GAU?

-GAU (GetAllUrls) is a powerful recon tool for bug bounty hunters and penetration testers.
-It fetches known URLs for a given domain from public sources like Wayback Machine, Common Crawl, and AlienVault’s OTX.
-In this guide, we’ll install GAU on Kali Linux and run it directly from the terminal.
+GAU is a robust reconnaissance tool designed for bug bounty hunters and penetration testers.
+It helps uncover hidden or forgotten URLs associated with a given domain by gathering data from a variety of public sources, including the Wayback Machine, Common Crawl, and AlienVault’s OTX.
+By pulling this information, GAU enables security researchers to discover subdomains, historical URLs and previously indexed content, all of which can reveal potential attack surfaces.
+In this guide, we will walk through the process of installing GAU on Kali Linux and running it directly from the terminal for easy and efficient URL discovery.

 What is GAU Used For?